UCBMath/pyquiz/README.md

 The way in which quiz questions are authored is somewhat inspired by WeBWorK.

-Pyquiz has been used for a variety of classes at UC Berkeley, including
+Pyquiz has been used for a variety of courses, including
-* the 2021-2023 summer sessions of Math 54 and
+* the 2021-2023 summer sessions of Math 54 at UC Berkeley,
-* the 2022 summer session of PHILOS W12A.
+* the 2022 summer session of PHILOS W12A at UC Berkeley, and
+* the 2022 Winter and Spring offerings of Math 110 and Math 116 at UC Santa Cruz.

 ## Learning